Sharkitty/uBlahaj/README.md

 Both `main` and `nvidia` versions are available.

 **This is a work in progress.
 I currently don't recommand using this image for production.**
-**Expect image naming changes soon.
-You will need to rebase when this happens.**

 ## Features
 Some packages are added or removed from the base image: